Why Choose Waldorf?

-Come for a visit during one of our Open Houses or take a tour of our classrooms and you’ll begin to see what makes Waldorf at Moraine Farm different from all other schools.
+Come take a tour of our classrooms and you’ll begin to see what makes Waldorf at Moraine Farm different from all other schools.
 You’ll start to see and feel all the reasons to choose a Waldorf education.

 Being personally acquainted with a number of Waldorf students, I can say that they come closer to realizing their own potential than practically anyone I know.- Joseph Weizenbaum, Professor Emeritus MIT

 Facts About Waldorf Education

 Flowers Fairies Please, if you haven’t received it already, continue to watch for a sweet greeting from your WCA to your front doorstep in the coming days and weeks.
 If you live very far away from school you might find a treat in your mailbox instead!
 The WCA would...